rlangoy/IFIVUDPCSVComunicatorExperiment/README.md

 UDP CSV Comunicator Experiment
 ===============================
-Warning this is the Active develoment branch and it might not work !
+Warning this is a project under develoment and it might not work :) !

 The Application sends A UDP packages that contains a CSV(Coma Separeted Values) ASCII string. <br>
 ![alt tag](https://raw.githubusercontent.com/rlangoy/IFIVUDPCSVComunicatorExperiment/AlphaDev/doc/Images/MainActivity.PNG)